eitanf/micropt/README.md

 ### Unrolled

-This version (`unroll.cc`) uses a single loop with a bounded number of iterations, which the optimizer can sometimes completely unroll on its own (not always, however).
+This version (`unroll1.cc`) uses a single loop with a bounded number of iterations, which the optimizer can sometimes completely unroll on its own (not always, however).
 There's a slightly faster (and more complicated) version in `unroll2.cc` that improves performance by pipelining operations better.
+A different take on unrolling (`unroll3.cc`) unrolls the convert_all loop instead of the one in convert.
+Yet another version by a student (`unroll4.cc`) takes this idea to an extreme by unrolling both the convert and convert_all loop together into many small instructions, giving the compiler ample opportunity to reorder instructions and increase instruction-level parallelism.

 ### Shortcut atoi